agravier/agravier.github.io/etc/notes/ci1-coursera/notes03.md

 print emptyArray
 {% endhighlight %}

-Note, emptyArray might look random, but it's just uninitialized which means you shouldn't count on it having any particular data in it, even random data!
+Note, emptyArray might look random, but it's just uninitialised which means you shouldn't count on it having any particular data in it, even random data!
 If you do want random data you can use random():
 {% highlight python %}